-To fully achieve the outcomes envisioned in implementation of Goal 1, stakeholders will need to broaden the accountability for achieving the outcomes beyond just DNR.
-It will be necessary to work to gain better alignment of priorities and create strong incentives for all stakeholders to participate in the process.
-This includes developing priorities and budgets cohesively to ensure alignment.
-It also includes taking the time to develop shared metrics that measure progress toward improving the capabilities, integration and sustainability of preparedness, response and recovery systems.
+- Focus on continuity of leadership. - Establish broader accountability beyond DNR to achieve the goal. - Collectively work to gain alignment of priorities among partners and create strong incentives for partners to participate in this process. - Budget cohesively with partners and other agencies. - Establish metrics that measure progress toward improving the capabilities, integration and sustainability of preparedness, response and recovery systems.